fraunhofer-igd-iva/create-nxtstart-app/README.md

 After installing the webstart-cli package, run the app in any command prompt using `webstart-cli`.
 Follow the instructions presented by the interface.
-Currently Material UI, the Redux store and the internationalization framework are non optional and will be installed by default as they are relevant for all example pages.
+Currently Material UI, internationalization framework and ESLint are non optional and will be installed by default as they are relevant for all example pages.
+The remaining packages are only preinstalled if chosen during creation.

 # Necessary steps after creating your project